All Episodes

 The debate over climate change evolved into a battle of the sexes yesterday at the 11th annual United Nations Climate Change Conference in Montreal.

-The spokesman for feminist-based environmental groups accused men of being the biggest contributors to human-caused global warming, and lamented that women are bearing the brunt of the negative climate consequences created by men.
+The spokesman for feminist-based environmental groups accused men of being the biggest contributors to human-caused global warming and lamented that women are bearing the brunt of the negative climate consequences created by men.

-Women and men are differently affected by climate change and they contribute differently to climate change, said Ulrike Rohr, director of the German-based group called I Can't Pronounce it, who cares?
+Women and men are differently affected by climate change and they contribute differently to climate change, said Ulrique Rohr, director of the German-based group called, I can't pronounce it, who cares, it's the last two words are environment sustainability.

-She's demanding climate Gender justice left no doubt as to which gender she believes was the chief culprit in emitting greenhouse gases.
+She's demanding climate gender justice, left no doubt as to which gender she believes was the chief culprit in emitting greenhouse gases.

-She said to give you an example from Germany, it is mostly men who are going by car.
+She said, to give you an example from Germany, it is mostly men who are going by car.

 Women are going by public transport mostly.